Meet the Pawsibilities Team and Board Members.

 Staff and Volunteers

-leadership positions focused on mentoring, DEI, and youth.
-This includes representing Emory undergrad on a task force for developing a possible diversity education requirement plan, raising awareness and funds for systems-impacted students, and helping children in the greater Atlanta area visit their incarcerated parents through ForeverFamily.
+At Emory, she served as a MORE (Mentoring, Opportunities, and Resources at Emory) Mentor to support BIPOC first-year students and as a mentee in the Emory Pre-Law Society.
+In addition, she has held various leadership positions focused on DEI and mentoring youth and adults.
+This includes representing Emory’s undergraduate program on a task force to develop a diversity education requirement plan, raising awareness and funds for systems-impacted students and imprisoned individuals, and helping children in the greater Atlanta area visit their incarcerated parents through ForeverFamily

 Board of Directors

-Bonnie E. Price DVM, MPH
+Bonnie E. Price, DVM, MPH

 Alyssa Mages, BS, CVT

 Alyssa is the Chief Visionary Officer (CVO) of EVT (Empowering Veterinary Teams) where she oversees the content development, clinical skills training, and overall vision of the company.
-She cofounded EVT to provide training programs, materials & coaching/learning opportunities for veterinary practices, as well as content development and training directives for veterinary industry service providers.
+She co-founded EVT to provide training programs, materials & coaching/learning opportunities for veterinary practices, as well as content development and training directives for veterinary industry service providers.
 The EVTeam consists of veterinary professionals, industry leaders & coaches.

 Alyssa graduated from the University of Rhode Island with a BS in Marine Biology which led her to the education/conservation track.
 Ultimately her desire to learn and do more led her to transition to the veterinary field where she attained an AS in Veterinary Technology from Manor College and added CVT to her credentials.